matter-labs/era-contracts/contracts-review-prep.md

 ## Migration plan

-- Bulkheads will need o be migrated
+- Bulkheads will need to be migrated (methods added)
-- Tokens will have to be transferred
+- Tokens will have to be transferred (methods added)